ghtx280/blickcss/README.md

-### BlickCSS is a small library for quickly creating styles by styling through classes and special attributes.
-An alternative to Tailwind for those who write their own property values.
+### BlickCSS is a small library for quickly creating styles by styling via classes and special attributes.
+An alternative to Tailwind for those who write their own values.

+## Getting Started

 ### Installation
 To use CLI run the following commands